jncraton/computational-thinking-cpsc2020/lectures/28-list-comprehensions.md

 Filtering
 ---------

-- Filtering can be applied to list comprehensions using and `if` clause
+- Filtering can be applied to list comprehensions using an `if` clause

 Example
 -------